All of our services offer hope and belonging for the most vulnerable citizens of Greater Victoria.

-- Choices Transitional Home in View Royal is a 24/7 transitional housing facility for 50 residents.
-A former youth custody detention centre, Our Place has transformed the facility into 50 indoor units complete with professional support staff, nutritious meals, counselling, art programs, and recreation.
-Read Miatreya's Story.
+My Place Transitional Shelter on Yates Street is a 24/7 transitional housing facility for up to 50 residents.
+Our Place has transformed the former Boys & Girls Club into 50 bunks complete with professional support staff and nutritious meals, counselling.

 Serving between 600 to 800 people per day, the Drop-In Centre is a sanctuary and community gathering place.
 Our Nutrition Bar is open between our scheduled hot meals, and serves coffee, tea and baked goods.
 While the Nutrition Bar is staffed by friendly volunteers, our professional staff of Outreach Workers are there to connect and assist people with their daily needs.
 Our Message & Mail Centre allows more than 400 people with no fixed address to receive mail and phone messages.
 Other services include access to computers, clothing, games, library, and more.